by Philippa Leguen de Lacroix, Co-Founder

 Often when I demo the “reset” button, there’s an audible reaction from the room.
 A template sounds like it’s going to be a boring thing, but when they are set up correctly, using layouts will save stacks of time and energy: allowing you to focus on the message of your slides, rather than pouring hours down the drain perfecting the aesthetic.

-Whether you’d like a course for a small team, or a 1 to 1 session just for you (or someone special!), then get in touch and let us know about your learning needs.
+So whilst we are not a training company and we don’t run courses (currently), please do ask in case we can help you with some targeted tips for a small team, or a 1 to 1 session just for you (or someone in need!).
+Simply get in touch and ask us about your learning needs.